YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions

-\paragraph{\textbf{Computational Efficiency:}} YOLOv10n, YOLOv8n, and YOLOv3u-tiny are the fastest models, achieving processing times of 2ms and 1.8ms, with GFLOPs counts of 8.2 and 19.1, respectively.
-The first two models share the same processing speed and GFLOPs count, as showcased in Figures \ref{fig: proc time animals} and \ref{fig: time and gflop africa}.
-Conversely, YOLOv9e exhibits the slowest processing time at 11.2ms and a GFLOPs count of 189.3, followed by YOLOv5ux at 7.5ms and 246.2 GFLOPs count.
+YOLOv10n, YOLOv8n, and YOLOv3u tiny are the fastest models, achieving processing times of 2ms and 1.8ms, with GFLOPs counts of 8.2 and 19.1, respectively.
+The first two models share the same processing speed and GFLOPs count, as showcased in Figure~\ref{fig: time and gflop africa}.
+Conversely, YOLOv12x exhibits the slowest processing time at 12.8 ms and a GFLOPs count of 198.5, followed by YOLOv9e at 8.5 ms and 189.3 GFLOPs count.
 These results indicate that larger models tend to require more processing time and hardware usage compared to smaller models, emphasizing the trade-off between model size and processing efficiency.

-\paragraph{\textbf{Overall Performance:}} YOLOv9t and YOLOv9s consistently excel across all metrics, delivering high accuracy while maintaining small model sizes, low GFLOPs, and short inference times, as shown in Table \ref{tab:evaluation African animals}, and Figures \ref{fig: prec africa}, \ref{fig: proc time animals}, and \ref{fig: time and gflop africa}.
+\paragraph{\textbf{Overall Performance:}} YOLOv9t and YOLOv9s consistently excel across all metrics, delivering high accuracy while maintaining small model sizes, low GFLOPs, and short inference times, as shown in Figures \ref{fig: africa table}, \ref{fig: prec africa}, \ref{fig: prec africa}, and \ref{fig: time and gflop africa}.
 This demonstrates the robustness of YOLOv9’s smaller models and their effectiveness on small datasets.
-In contrast, YOLO5ux and YOLO11x show suboptimal accuracy despite their larger sizes and longer inference times, likely due to overfitting.
+In contrast, YOLOv12x and YOLO5ux show suboptimal accuracy despite their larger sizes and longer inference times, likely due to overfitting.
 Most large models underperformed on this dataset, with the exception of YOLOv10x, which benefited from a modern architecture that prevents overfitting.